zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 We can observe that both the scattered and the internal fields are directly proportional to the incident field.
-Recalling Equations 17.120 and 17.128, the only non-zero coefficients correspond to the order \\(m = \pm 1\\):
+Recalling Equations 17.124 and 17.132, the only non-zero coefficients correspond to the vector spherical wave functions of orders \\(m = \pm 1\\):

-$$ \tag{17.149}
+$$ \tag{17.153}
 \begin{aligned}
 	a_{\pm 1,n} &= (i E_x \pm E_y) i^n \sqrt{\frac{\pi (2 n + 1)}{n (n + 1)}},
 	\cr